TeancumTian/StartUp/README.md

 ### Elevator pitch

 At BestNow, we understand the frustration of spending countless hours searching for trustworthy product reviews across multiple websites, only to be bombarded by ads and conflicting opinions.
 That's why we've created a platform that does the hard work for you.
-BestNow aggregates trending, highly rated products from trusted sources, presenting you with a clear, concise view of what real users are saying.
-Whether you're looking for the latest gadget or a daily essential, BestNow helps you make confident decisions quickly and easily by showing you the best products, right now.
+BestNow aggregates trending, highly rated products from trusted sources, presenting a clear, concise view of what actual users say.
+Whether you're looking for the latest gadget or a daily essential, BestNow helps you make confident decisions quickly and easily by showing you the best products.

 ### Design